X-ABN/XABN/Resources/Documents/Syntax_Descrition.md

 * [Namespaces in XML 1.0](https://www.w3.org/TR/xml-names/)
 * [The Unicode Standard Version 15.0 ](https://www.unicode.org/versions/Unicode15.0.0/UnicodeStandard-15.0.pdf)

-This is not a specification - but where used the emphasised words **"Must", "Must not", "Required", "Shall", "Shall not", "Should", "Should not", "Recommended",  "May", and "Optional"** have the meanings as described in RFC 2119.
+This is not a specification - but where used the emphasised words **"Must", "Must not", "Required", "Shall", "Shall not", "Should", "Should not", "Recommended",  "May" and "Optional"** have the meanings as described in RFC 2119.
 Where definitions of grammar are given these use the XML Extended Backus-Naur Form (EBNF) notation.